taiseiyo/pman/README.rst

 ==================================

 -----------------------------------
-Image Image of using pman on emacs
+Image of using pman on emacs
 -----------------------------------
 .. image:: ./pman.png
    :scale: 40%